“I was given food. Real food. Food the children would eat and food I could actually make.”

 Regularly Needed Items:

-- Protein: canned chicken, pinto or white beans
+- Protein: tuna, salmon, canned chicken, pinto or white beans

 - Canned Tomatoes: diced, whole, paste, stewed, spaghetti sauce